 Do Tonsil Stones Ever Go Away?

-Tonsil stones will not go away on their own and can cause a number of problems if left untreated.
-If your child has tonsil stones, it is important to remove them as soon as possible.
+Tonsil stones are not something that just go away on their own.
+If left untreated, they can lead to serious complications.
+If you kid has tonsil stones, it is recommended to have them removed as soon as you can.

 - Difficulty swallowing